 2. While the model is running in External mode, click the Simulation Data Inspector button from the Simulink tab.

 3. In the Simulation Data Inspector dialog box, monitor the output signal from the Gain block.

 4. Press the Stop button on the Simulink tab to terminate the External mode simulation.

 Simulink External mode provides parameter tuning while the generated executable is running on the target hardware.
 When the parameter values are changed in the Simulink model, the modified values are communicated to the target hardware immediately.

 1. Run the model in External mode.

 2. While the model is running, double click on the Gain block and change the Gain value.
-View the result on the Scope.
+View the result in the Simulation Data Inspector.
 The amplitude of the sine waveform changes accordingly.

 3. To switch the input source, double click on the Manual Switch block.
-View the result on the Scope.
-If the Verbose is selected in the Model Configuration Parameters > Hardware Implementation > Target Hardware Resources > External mode, the status of the parameter change is displayed on the MATLAB Command Window.
+View the result in the Simulation Data Inspector.
+If the Verbose is selected in the Model Configuration Parameters > Hardware Implementation > Target Hardware Resources > External mode, the status of the parameter change is displayed on the MATLAB® Command Window.

 4. Stop External mode simulation.